prafullkotecha/elia-secchi-gemini-cli-git/README.md

 **What to expect:**
 - ✅ Workflow completes successfully
+- ✅ Agent clones/updates the Gemini CLI repository
-- ✅ Agent loads `github_stats` skill knowledge
+- ✅ Agent loads `gemini_cli_tips` skill knowledge
-- ✅ Analyzes this repository's activity
+- ✅ Generates a daily tip with commands and best practices
-- ✅ Creates PR with stats report (if there's activity)
+- ✅ Creates PR with the tip content
-- ⚠️ No PR if activity threshold not met (check logs)
+- ⚠️ May skip if repository unavailable or recent duplicate topic (check logs)

 That's it!
 The agent is now running. 🎉